hanhanwu/Hanhan_Data_Science_Practice/AI_Experiments/learning_notes.md

 <img src="https://github.com/hanhanwu/Hanhan_Data_Science_Practice/blob/master/AI_Experiments/images/loss_functions.PNG" width="600" height="300" />
 </p>

 #### Evaluation Visualization
 ##### Epoch Plot
 * Epoch - Evaluation Metrics plot
   * If there are metrics for training and 1 validation set, plot both curves for comparison will help find the stopping epoch
-    * The stopping point is where starts the opposite trending
+    * The stopping point is where starts the opposite trending between training and validation set
   * For k-fold cross validation, we can average the validation metrics from all the k folds, and in each fold, training & validation sets generates 1 evaluation value
     * The stopping point is where the trend fully changed
     * Especially useful when the dataset is small
-  * If the curves look too noisy, you can try methods to smooth out the curves, such as using exponential moving average
+  * If the accuracy curves look too noisy, you can try methods to smooth out the curves, such as using exponential moving average
     * [See the example at the bottom][21]